220620NET/Easy-Pickings-P2/README.md

     - A patient can file a claim for insurance assistance
 - Processing claims
     - An employee can either approve or deny a pending claim
+- Ticketing system
+    - In the case of incomplete information, a patient may send a ticket for a request to review and resubmit their initial claim
+- Dark Mode/Color themes
+    - For ease of viewing and making a nicer interface for the user
+- COVAX Verification
+    - Verifying vaccination status
 # Stretch Goals
 - JWT Implementation
-- Discussion boards
+- Discussion boards (HIGH PRIORITY)
-- COVAX Verification
-- Dark Mode
+    - For patients to discuss issues or discuss life with other patients
 - Insurance card exportation
+    - Sending out a pdf printable version of the insurance card for a specific plan and user
-- Tech support Live Chat
+- Tech support Live Chat (MEDIUM PRIORITY)
-- Ticketing system
+    - For fixing possible issues that may arise in the technology used by the patient/employee
 - Scheduling tools
+    - A calendar setup for the patient to schedule hospital visits or general physcian visits among in-network physicians
 # Technology used
 - C#
 - ASP.NET Core